top of page

 About the Course

-Enjoy a guided step-by-step Paint and Sip class this summer and create a beautiful summer scene!
-This workshop will be hosted by the Triton Museum’s very own Curator and Artist Vanessa Callanta.
-Whether you already have art experience or are looking to try something new, this workshop will be great for going at your own pace and for any skill level.
-Join in for a care-free and fun night of creativity, on an individual basis or with friends or family.
-Drinks included!
+Whether you already have art experience or are looking to try something new, this guided workshop is great for going at your own pace and for any skill level.
+You can join in on an individual basis or with friends or family.
+Always a popular and fun time, with drinks* included!

 Your Instructor